 3. “Actions Speak Louder Than Words”

-While this 17th century saying holds some truth, communication has evolved significantly in the digital age.
+While this 17th-century saying holds some truth, communication has evolved significantly in the digital age.
 With the rise of social media and online platforms, the impact of words has become more pronounced than ever before.
 Expressing thoughts, ideas, and emotions through well-crafted messages and persuasive rhetoric can be as influential as physical actions.
 Effective communication now encompasses a combination of both words and deeds.
 However, actions follow their real attitudes and are more valuable.

 4. “You Can’t Teach an Old Dog New Tricks”

 This saying originated in the Book of Husbandry in 1534 and suggests that older individuals resist change or learn new things.
 However, with technological advancements and lifelong learning opportunities, age is no longer a barrier to acquiring new skills or knowledge.
 People of all ages can embrace lifelong learning and adapt to unique circumstances.
 The idea of being “set in one’s ways” is becoming less relevant as society values continuous growth and personal development.
-This adage may refer to the difficulty of breaking habits, which is valid for the young and older.
+This adage may refer to the difficulty of breaking habits, valid for the young and older.

 5. “Penny Wise, Pound Foolish”